eguimaraes/sharepoint/README.md

 Massive SiteCollections creation with exclusive Content Database associated to it

-Massive SiteCollections and Content Database delet
+Massive SiteCollections and Content Database delete

 New webapplication creation